 It is easy just to regard the church as a place where Christians can be encouraged to worship together, can be taught and looked after pastorally.
 All of those things are important and indicate that we ought to “attend church.”
 The emphasis here is on the church as a building.
 The New Testament, however, emphasises the church as being Christians in a corporate sense.
 However, some do not regard either of these as an absolute essential.
-After all, individual Christians can worship, read the Bible and find books, DVDs etc., which give helpful teaching without going to church.
+After all, individual Christians can worship, read the Bible and find books, websites, DVDs etc., which give helpful teaching without going to church.

 But there is a much greater significance to the church.